MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

-The current clipping region does not affect the width and height returned by `GetOutputTextExtent`.
+The current clipping region doesn't affect the width and height returned by `GetOutputTextExtent`.

-Since some devices do not place characters in regular cell arrays (that is, they carry out kerning), the sum of the extents of the characters in a string may not be equal to the extent of the string.
+Since some devices don't place characters in regular cell arrays (that is, they carry out kerning), the sum of the extents of the characters in a string may not be equal to the extent of the string.

 ## <a name="getoutputtextmetrics"></a> `CDC::GetOutputTextMetrics`